nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

 <a id="build-and-execution"></a>
 ## Build and execution

-Following are example commands for building and running the latest version of a `my-function` function that's listening on port 8090; replace the function name and version and the port number, as needed:
+Following are example commands for building and running the latest version of a `my-function` function that's listening on port 8090.

+You may replace the function name, and the published port number, as needed:

 ```sh
 docker build --tag my-function:latest .